THEATER OF THE ABSURD: THE CONSEQUENCES OF NOT BEING HITLER

 In recent months, disagreements have emerged between the Bank of Israel and

-Bank Hapoalim and Israel Discount Bank over the provision
+Bank Hapoalim and Israel Discount Bank over the provision of banking services

 The Bank of Israel cannot force Israeli banks to do business with